bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 These Inspectors deal with arrays of BES actions, allowing you to extract unique actions and count them.
 This object type is derived from the `<bes action>` type and therefore shares the same properties as that type.

-Click [here](/relevance/reference/bes-action-with-multiplicity.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action-with-multiplicity.html) to access the page describing these inspectors.

 ---